A simple Tabletop game of space exploration

 OVERVIEW

-revealed and dealt with, the game is over- the player with the most credits
+revealed and dealt with, the game ends- the player with the most

 and combining your credits to see which team can earn the most!